Investing in T-bills

 Investors can purchase T-bills at auction.
 Auctions typically take place 3 business days before issuance and are announced on the SGS website 5 business days before the auction.

 Before you apply, ensure you have sufficient funds in your account.
-For new issues, the full bid amount will be debited from your account at the point of application.
+For applications to new issues funded using cash, the full bid amount will be debited from your account at the point of application.

-Applications through ATMs and internet banking may close 1 to 2 business days before the auction so you should check with your bank for the exact cut-off time for the different application channels.
+Applications through ATMs, internet banking and mobile banking apps may close 1 to 2 business days before the auction so you should check with your bank for the exact cut-off time for the different application channels.

 Read more: A beginner's guide to bonds